Who needs category theory?: Introduction

-I hope most mathematicians continue to fear and despise category theory, so I can continue to maintain a certain advantage over them. \end{q} of John Baez \cite{Baez} works even better in computer science.
+I hope most mathematicians continue to fear and despise category theory,\\ so I can continue to maintain a certain advantage over them. \end{quoting}

+The chasm between the fans of category theory and the silent majority is even more pronounced in computer science where the fans tend to be super-enthusiastic while the majority is indifferent.

 In a muted form this split applies to the authors of this note.
 As we mentioned in \cite[\S1]{G225}, ``The first author of this paper has long been a fan of category theory; even as a graduate student, he was described by one of his professors as `functorized'.
-The second author has been far more skeptical about the value of category theory in computer science, because of its distance from applications and because of the peril of potential (and in some cases actual) over-abstraction.''
+The second author has been far more skeptical about the value of category theory in computer science."

+It turns out, however, that the only mathematically sound foundation of topological quantum computing in the literature is based on category theory; see \cite{G225,PP,Wang} for example.
+Why?
+Is this just an accident of history or there is more to it?
+We have been debating this question for a while, and now we agree that something like category theory is necessary for the purpose.

+Categories were introduced by Samuel Eilenberg and Saunders Mac Lane as an auxiliary notion in their general theory of natural equivalences.
+Here we argue that something like categories is needed on a more basic level.
+As you work with operations on structures, it may be necessary to coherently manipulate witnesses for various properties of these operations, e.g.\ isomorphisms witnessing associativity, commutativity and distributivity of the operations.
+A working mathematician, to use Mac Lane's term, is well advised to be aware of the coherent witness-manipulation problem and to know that category theory or something like it can provide an appropriate framework to address the problem.
+Of course, the working mathematician in question may be a computer scientist or physicist.